Home

 These points should help you identify if a job or an area of work is worth considering.
 But remember that there are successful people of ALL types in ALL jobs.
 Particular types may find certain areas of work especially satisfying and others more challenging.

-Use your understanding of your own ESFP preferences to help you explore and develop your career ideas, not to limit them.
+Use your understanding of your own ESFP personality preferences to help you explore and develop your career ideas, not to limit them.

 Not sure if this is you?